spinnaker/spinnaker.io/content/en/docs/reference/pipeline/expressions/_index.md

 A shortcut to get the stage by its `refId`.
 For example, `${#stageByRefId("3")}` allows you to access the stage with `refId = 3`.

-### #currentStage()

-Returns the current stage.

 ### #stageExists(String)

 Checks if a given stage exists.
 You can search by `name` or `id`.
 Returns `true` if at least one stage is found with the `name` or `id` given.
 Since the `id` is generated at runtime, most of the time it will make sense to search by `name` instead.
-Note that stage names are set by default so if you create a Webhook stage it will be called Webhook; giving the stage a unique name when you create it makes it easier to find when using this helper function.
+Note that stage names are set by default so if you create a Webhook stage it will be called Webhook;
+giving the stage a unique name when you create it makes it easier to find when using this helper function.

-### #pipelineId(String)

-This function looks up the pipeline id given a pipeline name (within the same Spinnaker application).
-This is useful if you generate pipelines programmatically and don't want to modify pipelines to reference a new id when a dependent pipeline is automatically regenerated.
-For example, `${#pipelineId("Deploy to prod")}` might return `9b2395dc-7a2b-4845-b623-838bd74d059b`.

-### #pipelineIdInApplication(String pipelineName, String applicationName)

-This function looks up the pipeline id for the given pipeline name and Spinnaker application.
-This is helpful to retrieve the pipeline id for an existing pipeline within any application in Spinnaker.

 ### #toBoolean(String)